ahotchkin/react-fitness-backend/dev-log.md

     * Added conditional in Foods to ensure foods display properly
 - [x] Add Food and MealFood Update form doesn't allow you to press "enter" with decimal, however user can click "Update"
 - [x] Search feature doesn't work if a space is added
+- [ ] Get this console.error on login and sign up, but not getCurrent/User: [Deprecation] Synchronous XMLHttpRequest on the main thread is deprecated because of its detrimental effects to the end user's experience.
+For more help, check https://xhr.spec.whatwg.org/.

 QUESTIONS